HEALTHY SEAS AND GHOST NET RECOVERY

 Healthy Seas’ work does not end with diving for nets: The initiative also endeavours to give them new life.
 Nets that are suitable for upcycling to Bracenets are handed over to us after being cleaned by Nofir.
 These nets are usually made of HDPE (high-density polyethylene), as their fibres and structure are well suited for daily wear around the wrist.
 Other nets are sent to Aquafil, one of the founding companies of Healthy Seas, for recycling.
 Aquafil uses nylon nets together with other nylon waste to produce its recycled ECONYL® yarn, which is used for instance for sustainable apparel – as by Star Socks for socks or other companies for swimwear.
 While ghost nets are still undesirable waste in the sea, thanks to the work of Healthy Seas, Bracenet and other partners, they can become beloved clothing and accessories.

 Healthy Seas’ success

 Since its foundation in 2013, Healthy Seas has already retrieved 773 tons of net from seas – equivalent to the weight of 4 blue whales, the world’s largest animal.
 Healthy Seas has consequently saved countless marine animals and prevented thousands more from getting entangled in the nets.
 They are also an important factor in making our Bracenets and ECONYL® yarn with nets possible.
 Healthy Seas’ commitment to protecting our oceans is also publicly recognized and rewarded – for example, in 2019 Healthy Seas received the award for circular economy at the “Green Carpet Fashion Awards” of Milan Fashion Week.

 A partner we are happy to support

 Healthy Seas is doing a fantastic job fighting ghost nets and we are extremely grateful for their support ever since we first started.
-We have now processed 7 tons of HDPE ghost nets into Bracenets and other products, generating over €150,000 in total donations to Healthy Seas.
+We have now processed 7 tons of HDPE ghost nets into Bracenets and other products, generating over €150,000 in total donations to Healthy Seas and Ghost Diving alone.
 With the help of donations from us and others, the organisation has grown and expanded its diving teams from 50 to 250 divers.
 We’ve come a long way together – and look forward to continuing our collaboration as Ghost(net)busters.